SkillsFundingAgency/dfc-digital/README.md

 |DFC.Digital.Web.Sitefinity\web.config | DFC.Digital.CourseSearchAudit.PrimaryKey |	\_\_cosmosDbPrimaryKey\_\_ | fGzzzD3Wd34lkdjfkdf dsjfksjdfkdsfjksdfj354lk45l4543jk2354325lk232DF313j2321jklldgfdgld9FWweeYkhw3Zffz==|

-## LMI for all
 ## LMI For All API

 LMI For All API -
 http://api.lmiforall.org.uk/

-and more specifically we are using get /ashe/estimatePayMD which Gets an estimation of the median and decile distribution of weekly pay for a job.
+The solution  uses the Get /ashe/estimatePayMD API to get an estimation of the median and decile distribution of weekly pay for a job.

 | Config File   | Key                                       | Token                       | Example value             |